v03adk/pdf-generation-server/README.md

 See the example json data in Templates.
 Send it to /api/v1 via POST method, response is json with ID of generated pdf file, you can download file via GET method /api/v1/file/{ID}, response is json with base64encoded content of file.

+Don't forget about basic auth in api calls.